dyacob/sera2latex/README.md

 # FIDEL AND PHONETIC TRANSCRIBER FOR LATEX

 ## NOTE
-*This is a archived work last updated in 1995, it is not expected to build out-of-the-box.
+*This is an archived work last updated in 1995, it is not expected to build out-of-the-box.
 Abundant and better quality solutions are available today.
 The PK in this package are available as TrueType and Ethiopic text may not be authored directly in Unicode.*